alialtaf9/intern_exercises/1_different_views.md

 Requirements:
   POST /users
     Parameters:
-      name - user name
+      user[name] - user name
     Response:
       201 Created, if the username was not taken and creation succeeded.
 Response body would have {user_id: 1} with 1 being the user id of the created user.
 Subsequent requests that require user id will accept that id.
-      406 Not Acceptable, if creation was unsuccessful.
+      422 Not Acceptable, if creation was unsuccessful.
 Response body empty.

   POST /messages
     Parameters: